-I’m a little late to the party, but I finally saw the live action Beauty and the Beast last weekend.
-You guys, I’m OBSESSED!
+I’m obsessed with the new live action Beauty and the Beast.
 The costumes, the music, the scenery.
 Emma Watson and that spunky, kind, fearless personality.
 Dan Stevens with that voice and those eyes!
 I love it more than a grown woman probably should but, whatever.
 The world is a dark place, just let me be happy.

 So why am I gushing about a Disney film on a marketing blog?
 I’ll be honest, I was actively looking for an excuse to research the movie and listen to the soundtrack while at work.
 BUT ALSO, it occurred to me that remaking a movie is a lot like rebranding a company.
 And since the remaking of Beauty and the Beast was successful, I figured there were some lessons that could be applied to rebranding a company, something we do a lot of here at One Step Services.